9 Health Benefits of Ginseng Root

 Ginseng means man root.
 If you look at the pictures of the root, you can see why it is called man root (the root looks like a person).
 This is a popular example of the doctrine of signatures.
 Wikipedia says:

-Are you concerned that a dog, cat or raccoon may rape her?
+The d that a dog, cat or raccoon may rape her?
 No. You are concerned that a person may rape her.
 What about her getting bullied?
 Will it be a plant or tree that bullies her?
 Will it be a dog or cat that bullies her?
 It will be a person.
 The same applies to getting robbed or beat up.
 What about pollution.
 Who pollutes the planet?
 People do.

 Ginseng root has been used for health for about 5,000 years.
 At one time ginseng costs more than its weight in gold.
 Now here is a PubMed study to find the toxic level of ginseng in rats.
 The above study was only done for 28 days.
 They could not find one.